 Mainly it is required by a project manager to maintain the project proceedings within the limits of cost, time, and quality.
 To play the role of Project Manager (PM) successfully, you need a certain amount of skills.
-“Quantity Surveyors had been providing Project Management as part of their extended traditional role, usually without recognition or acknowledgment.
-Also, Quantity Surveyors possess financial expertise, which will help them to carry out Project management activities efficiently.
+“Quantity Surveyors had been providing Project Management as part of their extended traditional role, usually without recognition or acknowledgement.
+Also, Quantity Surveyors possess financial expertise, which will help them to carry out project management activities efficiently.

 The development of skills and knowledge of Quantity Surveyors related to planning, analyzing, controlling, forecasting, evaluating, problem-solving, etc. can lead their profession for its betterment to venture into an area called Project management, which is an essential profession in the construction industry.
 A project manager is required to have good knowledge of technical and managerial skills for effective management of the project.
 However, every profession in the industry claims that they are the best profession for project management.

 Facility management, in the broad sense, means building management from design to construction, commissioning, use & maintenance to disposal.
 It suggests a birth to depth approach to properly portfolio management, & provides an opportunity for one step management services from the inception to demolition.
 To do this, the quantity surveyor further needs to assemble information & skills in premises management & in particular maintenance needs & cost.

 Whole life costs consider all costs related to the life of a building, initial capital cost, operational or construction cost, maintenance cost, repair or upgrade cost, and future disposal costs.
 NRM3 describes whole life cost as all-important initial costs, future costs, and benefits of a building facility or an asset throughout its project life cycle.